containerize-com/Products/en/office-productivity/freeoffice/_index.md

 #### Overview

-FreeOffice is a full-featured and free version of SoftMaker Office.
+<span style="font-weight: 400;">FreeOffice is a full-featured open-source office suite and free version of SoftMaker Office</span>.
 It’s the best free office alternative.
 It includes the three main applications required for any office productivity suite.
 TextMaker is a free alternative to Microsoft Word, PlanMaker is a free alternative to Microsoft Excel, and Presentations is a free alternative to Microsoft PowerPoint.

 FreeOffice supports touchscreen mode and has excellent compatibility with lots of Office formats.
 TextMaker which is a free alternative to Microsoft Word supports Tabbed Document.
 FreeOffice gives you the ability to switch between the ribbon and classic-style menus as well.
 So, all these features make the FreeOffice standout.
 Though, FreeOffice being free doesn’t come with the cloud facility.
 However, if you need it you can always opt for a paid version.